Florian Zeller's 'The Son' With Hugh Jackman, Laura Dern Acquired by Sony Pictures Classics

 Sony Pictures Classics has acquired the U.S. rights to “The Son,” the next film from “The Father” director Florian Zeller that stars Hugh Jackman, Laura Dern and Vanessa Kirby.

-SPC also released “The Father,” which was nominated for Best Picture and six Oscar nominations in all, winning one for Best Actor Anthony Hopkins.
+SPC also released “The Father,” which was nominated for six Oscars, including Best Picture, and won two, including one for Best Actor Anthony Hopkins and the other for best Screenplay.

-“The Son” follows Peter (Hugh Jackman) as his busy life with new partner Beth (Vanessa Kirby) and their baby is thrown into disarray when his ex-wife Kate (Laura Dern) arrives with their troubled and distant teenage son, setting the family on a dangerous collision course.
+“The Son” follows Peter (Jackman) as his busy life with new partner Beth (Kirby) and their baby is thrown into disarray when his ex-wife Kate (Dern) arrives with their troubled and distant teenage son, setting the family on a dangerous collision course.

-Zeller along with Christopher Hampton are adapting “The Son” for the screen.
+Zeller and Christopher Hampton are adapting “The Son” for the screen.
 Iain Canning, Emile Sherman and Joanna Laurie are producing with Christophe Spadone alongside Zeller.
-Film4 are co-financing the production.
+Film4 is co-financing the production.

 “I am thrilled to have the opportunity to tell this story, and to do it with this extraordinary cast and for such a wonderful partner in Sony Classics.
-After our collaboration on ‘The Father,’ I could not ask for a better home for ‘The Son,'” Zeller said in a statement.
+After our collaboration on ‘The Father,’ I could not ask for a better home for ‘The Son,'” Zeller said.

 “Florian Zeller and Chris Hampton have written a truly remarkable screenplay.
 Florian is a masterful filmmaker and we know he will once again surround himself with the very best actors and crew imaginable,” SPC said in a statement.
 “The family from ‘The Father’ continues with producers Christophe Spadone and Phillipe Carcassonne and our friends at Embankment and Film4, joining Iain Canning, Emile Sherman and their Seesaw team alongside Peter Touche and Ingenious.
 ‘The Son’ promises to be one of those rich deep dramas embraced by audiences everywhere and the kind of movie people will keep coming back to watch again and again.”